Motivation of the Solar Industry Forum

 Today, most fairs and conferences are focused on the downstream market, with a clear emphasis on where to sell PV modules, inverters, and services.
 However, the Solar PV industry is much more complex than PV manufacturers and develops its activities along the complete value chain.

-While the Solar PV, market is expanding fast and could reach close to 100 GW by 2020, the questions of the future of the PV industry remains a fascinating challenge.
+While the Solar PV market is expanding fast and could reach more than 150 GW by 2020, the questions of the future of the PV industry remains a fascinating challenge.
 Where to manufacture, when to increase production capacities, and how to identify disruptive innovations are some of the key questions that are not often debated in general PV conferences and fairs.

 The evolution of the technology in laboratories is well understood and the policy aiming at developing the markets are better known but informing decision-makers within the manufacturing industry, from material suppliers to components producers remains a challenge.